-I manage the bakery and kitchen and bake, cook, teach, organise classes and events and coordinate the fruit harvesting on the farm.
+I am the founder of the bakery and bake, cook, teach, organise classes and events and coordinate the fruit harvesting on the farm.
 I love it and I am grateful every day to be here doing what I love.

 Hello, I’m Maisie.
 From a young age I have been surrounded by people growing, selling, cooking and eating delicious food.
 My parents set up a whole food shop when I was born, The Wholefood Store, which continues to run today.
 I spent my childhood and adolescence behind the counter chatting with customers, curious about what they were cooking for tea that night and answering their questions about produce.
 These experiences forged my deep fascination with food – the way we consume it, source it, and the role it plays in binding communities together.

 Cooking and feeding people became one of my greatest joys in life.
 This led me to opening The Wholefood Cafe, which I ran for a year after graduating from university.
 It wasn’t until later when I moved to London, met Henrietta and worked as her Sous Chef that I closely defined my values of showcasing local, seasonal produce, which has little impact on the environment, and where the farmers are fairly treated.
 I am thrilled to be a part of the bakery and the growing community at Wakelyns.